 John co-founded Calculus Capital Limited in 1999, creating one of the UK's most successful, independent private equity firms focused on investing in smaller, unquoted companies.
 John has over 30 years' experience in private equity, corporate finance, and operational management.
 During that time, he has invested in, advised on or negotiated more than 100 transactions and served on publicly quoted and private corporate boards.
-He is a board member of the Enterprise Investment Scheme Association and a member of its Tax and Technical and its Regulatory Committees.
-He was also a Director of Neptune-Calculus Income and Growth plc until its assets and liabilities were acquired by the Company.
 Before co-founding Calculus Capital Limited, John served as an Executive Director of European Corporate Finance for UBS for nine years where he advised on M&A, IPOs, restructurings and recapitalisations, strategic alliances and private equity.
-Prior to this, John was headhunted to be Head of the Mergers & Acquisitions Group of Philips and Drew, a 100-year-old London based financial institution.

 At the start of his career, John qualified as a Chartered Accountant with Peat Marwick (subsequently KPMG), where he then went on to be recruited as a founder member of Deloitte's newly established Corporate Finance practice in London.
 John graduated from Oxford University with an MA (Hons) in Philosophy, Politics and Economics.

-Claire Olsen
+Claire Olsen \

 Claire has a background in financial services marketing and research and is currently an independent consultant.
 Prior to this, she was Head of European Corporate & Research Marketing for equity research firm AB Bernstein where she was responsible for directing the strategy, growth, development and execution of the EMEA corporate research marketing programme.
-During her 11 years at Bernstein, she developed their European Strategic Decisions Conference to become Europe's largest and most respected generalist conference, rated by institutional investors and corporate management teams.
+During her 11 years at AB Bernstein, she developed their European Strategic Decisions Conference to become Europe's largest and most respected generalist conference, rated by institutional investors and corporate management teams.

-Before joining Bernstein, Claire consulted for a number of Corporate Finance Boutiques, Investment Management firms and High Net Worth Individuals.
+Before joining AB Bernstein, Claire consulted for a number of Corporate Finance Boutiques, Investment Management firms and High Net Worth Individuals.
 Claire began her career working at JPMorgan Chase (previously Flemings Investment Bank) and is a qualified Paralegal and Legal Executive.

-^{}independent of the Manager
+\independent of the Manager